-MB: There’s a lot to be said for playing your own instruments.
+MB: There’s a lot to say about playing your instruments.
 I was watching an interview with Prince not too long ago.
 He said, ‘ah, the sampling has got to stop, you know, pretty soon they’re going to be sampling the sample.’

 I think we’re living in that now.

 M: Yeah.
 It’s funny how I feel.
-I’m always nervous whenever I have some sort of rejection of a contemporary kind of method or trend.
-I always worry that I will out myself as a dinosaur or a purist.
+I’m always nervous whenever I have some rejection of a contemporary kind of method or trend.
+I always worry that I will take out myself as a dinosaur or a purist.
 I try to avoid it.

 MB: Did you guys get to do any live shows with your new music before COVID?

-K: We were definitely planning on this year to play live and tour as much as possible.
-We squeezed out a couple shows before we all got locked away, sent away to our rooms.
-But, yeah we ended way too soon.
-And we were just kind of getting into it.
-We managed to get a couple small shows out before quarantine.
+K: We planned to play live and tour as much as possible this year.
+We squeezed out a couple of shows before we all got locked away and sent to our rooms.
+But, yeah, we ended way too soon.
+And we were just getting into it.
+We managed to get a couple of small shows out before quarantine.

 I don’t know what it’ll look like when live shows come back.
-I don’t know what, when, or how people will kind of come back to doing concerts.
+I don’t know what, when, or how people will come back to doing concerts.
 I’m curious about it.
 I’m worried about it, too.
-But I’m also very excited to kind of hear the recorded work that people are going to be doing in the coming months as a response to the world and music and everything going on socially and politically right now.
-I’m hoping that it will breed a lot of new, great, music that is less superficial than the standard that we brought into this mess.
+But I’m also very excited to hear the recorded work that people will be doing in the coming months as a response to the world and music and everything going on socially and politically right now.
+I’m hoping it will breed a lot of new, great music that is less superficial than the standard we brought into this mess.

 MB: Are you guys working on music during quarantine?

 K: For sure.
-We’re demoing out two songs.
-We’re trying to find a vibe for a demo, which is difficult to pair down all those elements, but I think we’re having the most fun with writing for sure.
+We’re demoing two songs.
+We’re trying to find a vibe for a demo, which is challenging to pair down all those elements, but I think we have the most fun with writing.

-MB: It’s a really introspective time and I think a lot of people are getting things down that they wouldn’t otherwise be able to.
+MB: It’s an introspective time, and I think many people are getting things down that they wouldn’t otherwise be able to.

-M: Yeah, absolutely.
-And also, I’m grateful for the outlet and you don’t need many resources to write music, you know?
-If we didn’t have that in this quarantine, I would be entirely morbidly depressed and unfulfilled.
+M: Yeah.
+And also, I’m grateful for the outlet, and you don’t need many resources to write music, you know?
+If we didn’t have that in this quarantine, I would be morbidly depressed and unfulfilled.
 I mean, I don’t know how anybody’s survived.
 I don’t know how not everybody is writing an album right now.

 MB: Well, but you guys have the sun in L.A.
 You have great weather all the time.